vector-of-bool/bpt/docs/guide/interdeps.rst

 Library Dependencies
 ********************

-In ``dds``, library interdependencies are tracked separately from the packages that contain them.
+In ``bpt``, library interdependencies are tracked separately from the packages that contain them.
 A library must declare its intent to use another library in the ``library.json5`` at its library root.
 The minimal content of a ``library.json5`` is the ``name`` key: